Skip to main content

 Your pup will also need food and water, if they are spending time in their den with the door shut.

 Every dog deserves a toy, the key to choosing toys for the crate is making sure they aren’t too stimulating.
 Squeaky, flashing and loud toys are likely to overexcite your pooch.
-Choose a more relaxing and soothing toy such as rope.
+Choose a relaxing and soothing rope toy instead.

 Where should I put my dog’s crate?